hanjingo/doc/interview.md

 #### Explain Dijkstra's algorithm and its application.

-Dijkstra's algorithm finds the shortest path from a starting node to all other nodes in a weighted graph.
-It's commonly used in routing and network optimization problems.
+Dijkstra's algorithm finds the shortest path from a source node to all other nodes in a weighted graph with non-negative edge weights.
+It works by greedily selecting the unvisited node with the smallest known distance, updating its neighbors' distances, and marking it as visited.
+This process repeats until all nodes are visited.

 For more info, see: [Shortest-Path Algorithms#Dijkstra's algorithm ](ALGO/shortest_path_problem.md)